What Is the IRDS™?

 - To identify key trends related to devices, systems, and all related technologies by generating a roadmap with a 15-year horizon

 - To determine generic devices' and systems' needs, challenges, potential solutions, and opportunities for innovation

 - To encourage related activities worldwide through collaborative events, such as related IEEE conferences and roadmap workshops

 The shift and evolution of the roadmap from the ITRS to the IRDS™ has translated to an expanded focus on systems.
 Emphasis has been placed on architectures and applications that deviate from the traditional paradigm of device->circuit->logic gate->functional block->system.

 What other technologies are within the IRDS™?

-The 2018 edition of the International Roadmap for Devices and Systems™ is the culmination of predicting the next fifteen years' work in analyzing and predicting present and future technological needs.
+The 2021 IRDS Update is the revision of most chapters of the 2020 International Roadmap for Devices and Systems™, which is the culmination of predicting the next fifteen years' work in analyzing and predicting present and future technological needs.
 The roadmap encompasses an immense scope of the electronics industry—particularly the semiconductor and computer industries; everything from applications needs down through device and manufacturing requirements are drilled down in the roadmap.